Beurdeley, Porcelain of the East India Companies, 1962, p. 195, cat. 195;

 Butz (Ed.), China und Preußen - Porzellan und Tee, Exhibition catalogue, Berlin 2012, pp. 14-17.

-Like the meat dish sold at Sotheby’s London, Of Royal and Noble Descent, 17 January 2018, lot 13, this serving dish could have belonged to the celebrated export dinner service ordered by the Prussian East India Company as a gift for King Frederick II, who founded the Company in 1750.
+This vegetable dish is believed to belong to the celebrated export dinner service ordered by the Prussian East India Company as a gift for King Frederick II, who founded the Company in 1750.
 Frederick II had recently established trade links with China through the port town of Canton and in 1755, one of the four ships sailing for the Company, the 'Prince of Prussia', was taking some of this service from China to Emden when it ran aground on the East Friesan island of Borkum.
 The precious cargo was salvaged, taken to Emden and the surviving pieces were sold at auction in 1764.

 About 153 pieces from this service were acquired in the late 19th century by the Hohenzollernmuseum.
 Similar examples to the present lot can be found in other notable museums across the world including the British Museum, the Victoria and Albert Museum, and the Royal Museums of Art and History in Brussels.
 Other pieces from this service are in the Staatliche Schlösser und Gärten, Berlin, Schloss Charlottenburg, Berlin, Kunstgewerbemusem, Berlin, Huis Doorn, Doorn, The Netherlands, and in the Hodroff Collection, amongst others.

 Please call 1-800-555-5555 to order a print catalog for this sale.

 Online Registration to Bid is Closed for this Sale.
 Would you like to watch the live sale?Watch Live Sale